 We have in place a detailed policy on supporting visits securely and safely during the pandemic.
 Including enabling outdoor visits or window visits wherever possible and electronic contact (e.g. Facetime).
 We have also allowed for visits in exceptional circumstances, such as end of life.

-From 8 March 2021 as per Government guidance every care home (working age and for older adults) resident will be able to nominate a single named visitor who will be able to enter the care home for regular visits.
-These visitors will be tested using rapid lateral flow tests before every visit, must wear the appropriate personal protective equipment (PPE) and follow all other infection control measures (which the care home will guide them on) during visits.
+From 12 April 2021, as per Government guidance every care home (working age and for older adults) resident will be able to nominate two named visitor who will be able to enter the care home for regular visits.
+These visitors will be tested using rapid lateral flow tests (LFT) before every visit, must wear the appropriate personal protective equipment (PPE) and follow all other infection control measures (which the care home will guide them on) during visits.
 Visitors and residents are advised to keep physical contact to a minimum.
 Visitors and residents may wish to hold hands, but should bear in mind that any contact increases the risk of transmission.
 There should not be close physical contact such as hugging.

 Our code of conduct for visitors outlines our expectations during a visit to the care home at this time.

-All visitors are required to read and sign to acknowledge acceptance of our Code of Conduct for Visitors and to complete the Visitor Health Screening Questionnaire every time a visitor attends the care home.
+All visitors are required to read and sign to acknowledge acceptance of our Code of Conduct for Visitors and to complete the Visitor Health Screening Questionnaire and to take Lateral Flow Test for Covid-19 every time a visitor attends the care home.

 This code of conduct details expected standards of behaviour, in general and in particular to ensure that visitors adhere to the guidance, policies and processes in place during a visit to the care home.